kbarrell/WeatherStn-2021/README.md

 This repository holds the migration of my earlier Arduino weather station implementation https://github.com/kbarrell/Arduino-WeatherStation.
 The redevelopment was prompted by several factors:

-- Desire to adopt a more current version of **MCCI LMIC library** (v3.3.0) as the original implementation had followed an available but early snapshot of that library and its invocation
+- Desire to adopt a more current version of **MCCI LMIC library** (v3.3.0) as the original implementation had followed an available, but early, snapshot of that library and its invocation
 - Desire to move form Arduino IDE to a more functional development environment (**VSC**) and associated multi-board build platform **PlatformIO**.
 - Need to migrate the networking environment from **TTN**, The Things Network v2, to its replacement, **The Things Stack - Community Edition**, prior to the retirement of v2 operation.
 - Desire to move to the TTN-preferred Over-The-Air Activation **OTAA** of the weather station node, in place of the static Activation By Personalisation **ABP**